-There are no flammable liquids on the school premises.
+No flammable liquids are kept on the school premises.

 15 Chemicals

 The most hazardous chemicals used in the school are the cleaning products used by the cleaners which are stored in the site manager's room when they are not being used.
 Teachers do not keep their own stock or sprays for their own cleaning jobs.